ivanmolto/gitxchange-radical-markets-ideas/README.md

 I fully agree that auctions are the better way to demonstrate interest by a person who wants something most but also to increase prosperity for all the rest.
 And so let's see how auctions can help with the Mini CLR, the matching pool for grants, the funding for more bounties, and even the creation of an ethical advertising fund to promote some of the open-source projects growing around Gitcoin.
 My approach is through:
-- Gitcoin Mini CLR auctions
+- Gitcoin Mini CLR auctions.
 - Gitcoin one-on-one meeting auctions.

 But as the Gitcoin community expands maybe it's good to start thinking to open the discussion and QV for some issues interesting for all of us.
 And my proposal is:
 - Gitcoin Townsquare voice tokens QV.

-Finally, some of the reasons of being part in Gitcoin are being part of a community, meet other peers, share insights, learn, test and deploy products with the latest technologies, earn ether, create a blockchain portfolio, and get a job.
+Finally, some of the reasons of being part of Gitcoin are feel a member of the community, meet other peers, share insights, learn, test and deploy products with the latest technologies, earn ether, create a blockchain portfolio, and get a job.
 Let's approach how a remote VIP program enabled by Gitcoin can benefit the community, the talent actively looking for a job, and blockchain companies:
 - Gitcoin remote VIP program.

 ## GITCOIN MINI CLR AUCTION

-The Mini CLR Distribution and tips have been an authentic revolution in the TownSquare not only as a mean of appreciation to other community members but as data as labour.
+The Mini CLR Distribution and tips have been an authentic revolution in the Townsquare not only as a mean of appreciation to other community members but as data as labour.

 It is clear how to earn in each round with suggested donation for actions such as referring a friend to Gitcoin, share an insight, participate in a hackathon and much more.
 But with the scope and scale of Gitcoin with more newcomers, we have to avoid what some economists and sociologists call a "moral economy": we need to avoid that those old community members are just tipped by the appreciation of other old members, who will reciprocate in some way.
 If more newcomers hit the Mini CLR distribution charts we will generate more engagement and we will avoid tipping behaviours as an only sense of mutual support between tippers, as moral impulses and empathy.